JackSlateur/backurne/README.md

 ---

  - `RBD` is the core technology used by `backurne` : it provides snapshot export, import, diff, mapping etc.
- - `ssh` is used to transfert the snapshots between the live clusters and the backup cluster. `RBD` can be manipulated over TCP/IP, but without encryption nor compression, thus this solution was not kept.
+ - `ssh` is used to transfer the snapshots between the live clusters and the backup cluster. `RBD` can be manipulated over TCP/IP, but without encryption nor compression, thus this solution was not kept.
- - `xxhash` (or other, see the configuration) is used to check the consistancy between snapshots.
+ - `xxhash` (or other, see the configuration) is used to check the consistency between snapshots.
  - `rbd-nbd` is used to map a specific backup and inspect its content.
  - `kpartx`, `qemu-img`, `qemu-nbd`, `vmfs-tools` and `vmfs6-tools` are used for vmware exploration, `ldmtool` is used to map microsoft dynamic disks.